 This plan had begun two years earlier when I picked up a copy of The Adventure Motorbiking Handbook by Chris Scott.
 I had accidentally (or perhaps fortuitously) opened it at the section on the Pan-American Highway stretching from Quellón in Chile, all the way up to Fairbanks in Alaska - and at 16,500 miles is the world's longest road.
 It sounded brilliant.

 Long Way Up? "...Geoff Hill's already done it!"

-I see Ewan McGregor and Charley Boorman are now thinking of doing Long Way Up, from the bottom of South America to the top of Alaska.
+I see Ewan McGregor and Charley Boorman are now thinking of doing Long Way Up on electric bikes, from the bottom of South America to the top of Alaska.

 In truth, they’ve been thinking of it for some time.
 About 11 years ago, after they’d done Long Way Down, a BBC Radio presenter asked Charley what their next adventure was, and Charley said probably the Pan-American Highway from Chile to Alaska.

 “Too late.
 Geoff Hill’s already done it for The Road to Gobblers Knob.
 Great book.
 You should read it,” said the presenter.

 Naturally, I’m too modest to mention the story, but I have offered Charley a copy so he and Ewan can do some research for a change – and have a laugh, since of all my bike adventure books, it’s the one readers always tell me is their favourite.

 In the meantime, I can offer them the dynamic duo valuable advice.

 A few tips and tricks for budding adventure riders...

 Don’t listen to people who tell you you’ll be constantly hassled for bribes by traffic cops or soldiers.
 We were regularly stopped by both, but they were just curious about where we were from, where we were going, how fast the bikes were, and if we were mad.
 (Yes, since you ask).